Babes In The Wood

 On 16th November, in the first open election for more than a decade, Benazir Bhutto is elected Prime Minister of Pakistan.

-The USA unveils its new Stealth fighter-bomber, which is supposedly undetectable by radar.
+On 22nd November the USA unveils its new Northrop B-2 “stealth” bomber, which is supposedly undetectable by radar.

 |

-The World Health Organisation promotes the first World AIDS Day on 1st December.
+The World Health Organization (WHO) promotes the first World AIDS Day on 1st December.

 Roy Orbison dies of a heart attack on 6th December, aged 52.

 35 people are killed in a morning rush hour rail crash at Clapham Junction on Monday, 12th December.
-Another 132 people are injured.
+Nearly 500 others are injured.

 UK Health Minister Edwina Currie resigns on 16th December, following her claim that most of the eggs in Britain are infected with salmonella.